nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_07-MULTIPLE_INHERITANCE.md

 Multiple Inheritance to the rescue!

-To make our code base as flexible as possible, you can define the properties and behaviors of each classification (or description) into a _separate class_.
+To make our code base as flexible as possible, you can define the properties and behaviors of each classification (or description) into a separate class.

 Note that these new classes will seem skimpy.
 They will seemingly do very little.
 This is by design.
 Their job will not be to directly represent a concrete thing, but to aid you in the process of representing a concrete thing.
 They will be used to compose behavior and properties **into** objects that represent real things.
 But, they are still just good old Python classes.